-One of the consequences of growing global trade is ever increasing pricing pressure.
+One of the consequences of growing global trade is ever-increasing pricing pressure.
 Container shipping companies view scale, for example in the form of operational cooperation, as one of the most effective methods of withstanding pricing pressure.
 Operational cooperation between container shipping companies takes many forms, varying from slot chartering and agreements for sharing vessels, through to strategic alliances.

 A new generation of alliances has been redistributing the market in recent years.
 In early 2016, the twenty largest shipping companies controlled approximately 86% of global container shipping capacity.
-As comparison: in 1990, this was ‘just’ 56% and was only 26% in 1980.
+As a comparison: in 1990, this was ‘just’ 56% and was only 26% in 1980.
 Just the top three (Maersk Line, MSC and CMA-CGM) supply approximately 40% of global fleet capacity.

-The question is whether alliances will continue to play a role in the ongoing consolidation of the container shipping industry, which is characterised by a smaller number of players, more insecurity, higher risks and increased demand for faster handling of shipping.
+The question is whether alliances will continue to play a role in the ongoing consolidation of the container shipping industry, which is characterized by a smaller number of players, more insecurity, higher risks and increased demand for faster handling of shipping.

-Shipping companies have always emphasised on costs and asset management.
+Shipping companies have always emphasized on costs and asset management.
 There has been a significant focus on larger, more fuel-efficient vessels since the 1990s.
 The size of a typical container ship on the Far East-Europe trade-lane increased from 4,500-5,500 TEU in 2000 to over 19,000 TEU in 2018, with some vessels even achieving a capacity of over 21,000 TEU.
 The number and size of these mega container vessels have considerable consequences for ports and port operators.
-The impact of growing freight flows on such things as transhipment hubs and infrastructure is huge.
+The impact of growing freight flows on such things as transshipment hubs and infrastructure is huge.

 Simultaneous handling of these large container ships results in higher peaks in container terminal operations and requires storage and handling facilities and capacities that are large enough to process these container volumes.
-Terminal opening hours will need to be extended, while waiting time at the terminal and congestion on the roads will increase.
+Terminal opening hours will need to be extended while waiting time at the terminal and congestion on the roads will increase.
 This forms a huge challenge for all parties concerned.

 Of course, the above-mentioned megatrends also influence the hinterland networks.
 Existing transport corridors by rail, road and inland waterways between the core of the EU, the Baltic Sea, the Mediterranean Sea area, Eastern and Central Europe and third countries will gain ground.
 A number of new corridors will also be created to process the increasing transport volumes within and between member states.
-The development of these corridors is being strengthened by the realisation of the Trans-European Transport Network and by rail company, mega-carrier and other market party initiatives to expand their European transport networks.
-As well as infrastructure, frequency and capacity, reliability will be a determining factor for the successful operation of these corridors.
+The development of these corridors is being strengthened by the realization of the Trans-European Transport Network and by rail company, mega-carrier and other market party initiatives to expand their European transport networks.
+As well as infrastructure, frequency, and capacity, reliability will be a determining factor for the successful operation of these corridors.

-The European hinterland is characterised by the presence of various well-developed logistics zones.
+The European hinterland is characterized by the presence of various well-developed logistics zones.
 At first glance, these zones appear to form a threat to the larger seaports, but by moving with the market and investing in new developments, the seaports can convert these threats into new opportunities.
 The interaction between seaports and inland ports will result in the development of a larger logistics pool comprising multiple logistics zones, in which a further integration of intermodal transport and supply chain management will result in new services and added value.
-The availability of fast, efficient and reliable intermodal connections is one of the most important conditions in this.
+The availability of fast, efficient, and reliable intermodal connections is one of the most important conditions in this.

-Terms such as modal shift and co-modality have been replaced in this context by the ‘synchromodality’ concept (the optimum, flexible and sustainable deployment of various modes of transport in a network under the management of a logistics service provider, to offer the shipper or freight forwarder an integrated solution for its land and other transport).
+Terms such as modal shift and co-modality have been replaced in this context by the ‘synchromodality’ concept (the optimum, flexible, and sustainable deployment of various modes of transport in a network under the management of a logistics service provider, to offer the shipper or freight forwarder an integrated solution for its land and other transport).
 An important feature of the concept is that few parties want to take the lead in finding and implementing such a synchro-modal solution.
 Shipping companies, terminal operators, inland shipping terminals, inland transporters, 3PL services, shippers and governments each play their own role.
 This makes the transport system more flexible in terms of modality choice.
 Moreover, synchromodality enables cargo consolidation, which offers additional efficiency advantages.
 Synchromodal transport offers the greatest potential on corridors and in regions where volumes are sufficiently high.